satanTime/puppeteer-node/docs/index.md

 jobs:
   build:
     docker:
-      # put here version you need
+      # replace 20.9.0-bookworm here with the version of node you need
       - image: satantime/puppeteer-node:16.15.1
     steps:
       - checkout